Balazs-topg/poor-mans-react-js/README.md

 ## Educational Purpose
 This repository is part of a school project.
 The codebase serves as a learning tool and a reference for those interested in the inner workings of React.js.
+This project also involved me writing a "rapport" which basically summorises what i have done and found-out.
+[Read it here](https://docs.google.com/document/d/1jAhyUSjy2ixFD2Cwu3xIXRi2NTb1gv5s3ZiWpg0LPe4/edit?usp=sharing) (NOTE: this is quite simplified, it's written for someone who bearly knows what a javascript is lol, also it's in Swedish)